General Information about Peer Tutoring

 The Peer Tutoring Program works to support all of the UWG Core Curriculum as well as some upper-level courses.
 If you do not see your course available for tutoring support, please fill out the Peer Tutoring Course Request Form and we will work to fufill your request or direct you to an appropriate resource.

 The Center for Academic Success has a 2 no-show policy, which means that after 2 or more no shows or same-day cancellations, students are not able to make future appointments.
-This is to make sure we are protecting the valuable time of our tutors as well as making them available as possible to other students on campus.
+This is to make sure we are protecting the valuable time of our tutors as well as making them as available as possible to other students on campus.

 If you plan to cancel your tutoring appointment, you must cancel it 24 hours in advance.
 You will be unable to make tutoring appointments if you have 2 no-shows or same day cancellations.